Science Kids - Bringing Science & Technology TogetherScience for Kids

 Steel Wool & Vinegar

 Experiment with steel wool and vinegar.
-What kind of chemical reaction occurs when the iron in the steel wool starts reacting with oxygen?
+What kind of chemical reaction occurs when the iron in steel wool reacts with oxygen?

 Steel wool and vinegar chemical reaction experiment